omarahmed30/admin_panel/README.md

 * Clone or fork the repository to your local computer.
 * Follow these commands

-rails db:drop
+* rails db:drop
-rails db:create
+* rails db:create
-rails db:schema:load
+* rails db:schema:load
-Rails db:seed
+* Rails db:seed

+* There is no signup link so just use this url to sign up http://localhost:3000/users/sign_up